Location and Facilities

 You can approach from the south along Western Road (the most direct route) or from the north along Dyke Parade.
 Access from the Western Road is through a pedestrian gate directly across from the entrance to the River Lee Hotel, while access from Dyke Parade is through a gate beside the Granary Theatre (directly across from the Presentation Secondary School).

 Note for motorists:

 Western Road is a one-way route heading west (away from the city-centre) and Dyke Parade is a one-way route heading east (toward the city-centre).
-There is no dedicated guest parking at the Connolly Building, but motorists can avail of guest parking facilities on the main university campus (UCC visitor parking), or on-street parking on Western Road or Dyke Parade (2-hour parking disc required).
+There is no dedicated guest parking at the Connolly Building, but motorists can avail of guest parking facilities on the main university campus (UCC visitor parking), or on-street parking on Western Road or Dyke Parade (2-hour parking disc/app payment required).